To help you learn more about equity release, take a look at some frequently asked questions:

 Back to top

 Maybe.
-Some state benefits are means-tested, so releasing a lump sum from your home may affect what you’re entitled to.
-Our equity release advice service (provided by Just Retirement Solutions Limited) contains a comprehensive state benefit check, so you can be sure you’re claiming everything you’re entitled to and find out whether releasing equity is right for you.
+Some state benefits are means-tested, so releasing a lump sum of cash from your home may affect what you are entitled to.
+The Moneyfacts Equity Release Advice Service, provided by Just Retirement Solutions Limited, contains a comprehensive state benefit check – so you can be sure you’re claiming everything you’re entitled to and find out whether releasing equity is right for you.

-The cash lump sum released from your home is tax free.
-However, if you then place this money in a savings account, purchase an annuity or an investment, tax may be payable on any interest, income or gains you receive.
+The cash lump sum released from your home is tax-free.
+However, if you decide to place this money in a savings account, purchase an annuity, or make an investment, tax may then be payable on any interest, income or gains you receive.

-Any product recommended to you by the Moneyfacts Equity Release Advice Service, provided by Just Retirement Solutions Limited, will allow you to move if you want to, without charging a penalty - subject to the new property meeting the lender’s acceptable property criteria.
+Any product recommended to you by the Moneyfacts Equity Release Advice Service, provided by Just Retirement Solutions Limited, will allow you to move home if you want to, without charging a penalty – subject to the new property meeting the lender’s acceptable property criteria.

-It depends on the plan you choose and if the plan is in joint names or just one name.
-If the plan is in your sole name and you have to go into permanent residential care, your home may have to be sold and the amount you released, plus the interest accrued must be repaid.
+It depends on the plan you choose and if it is in joint names or just one name.
+If the plan is in your sole name and you have to move into permanent residential long-term care, your home may have to be sold and the amount you released, plus the interest accrued must be repaid.
 If it is in joint names and only one of you moves into permanent long-term care then the other home owner has the right to remain living in your home.

-Yes you can still leave an inheritance and release equity from your home.
+Yes you can leave an inheritance and release equity from your home.
 There are two types of equity release plan, and you have the option of leaving an inheritance on both: